 Using C190 to support the struggle against homophobic and transphobic violence in the world of work

-ILO Convention 190 (C190) highlights the importance of collective bargaining in preventing and addressing violence and harassment at work.
-C190 also emphasises the importance of addressing violence against all workers, including marginalised workers.
+ILO Convention 190 emphasizes the significance of collective bargaining in preventing and addressing violence and harassment at work, especially for marginalized workers.

-Amid severe economic crises, LGBTQ+ people face high rates of unemployment and poverty and prejudices and discrimination that put them at an increased risk or threat of harm.
+LGBTQ+ individuals face high rates of unemployment, poverty, prejudice, and discrimination, which increase their risk of harm, especially during economic crises.
 The issue of safety in the world of work is important to LGBTQ+ workers and job seekers.

 Creating safe spaces for trade union and community dialogues

 LGBTQ+ workers and job seekers experienced increased harassment and violence during the Covid-19 pandemic.
-The impact of Covid-19 varied across sectors, with massive job losses and erosion of workers’ rights and benefits seen in hospitality, care work and informal trading sectors.
-We do not have statistics on how many LGBTQ+ people are employed in these sectors.
-But anecdotal evidence suggests that LGBTQ+ workers are disproportionately represented in precarious sectors that saw the most harm due.
-LGBTQ+ workers’ rights risked erosion in negotiations, as unions faced immense pressure to defend the broader gains won over the years.
+The impact of Covid-19 varied across sectors, with massive job losses and the erosion of workers’ rights and benefits, particularly in the hospitality, care work, and informal trading sectors.
+While we lack specific statistics on the number of LGBTQ+ individuals employed in these sectors, anecdotal evidence suggests they are disproportionately represented in the precarious jobs that were hardest hit.
+During negotiations, LGBTQ+ workers’ rights were at risk of being overlooked, as unions faced immense pressure to defend broader gains won over the years.

-Six things youth and activists think would help end discrimination and violence against LGBTQ+ job seekers and workers:
+Six ideas to end discrimination and violence against LGBTQ+ job seekers and workers:

-LGBTQ+ youth have strong views on what would make them feel safe from violence and harassment as they seek employment.
-The young people in the video are 18-26 years old, and most have completed matric.
-A few plan to study in 2023, while others are looking for jobs.
+LGBTQ+ youth have clear ideas about what would help them feel safe from violence and harassment while searching for employment.
+The individuals in the video are aged 18-26, with most having completed matric.

 Reforming our workers’ organisations